 A huge concern about this venture is that as the mine being open-cast, situated downstream of the Nylsvlei floodplain will eventually draw all the moisture from the floodplain, eventually leaving behind a barren desolate derelict peace of land which once was a gem of the Waterberg area.
 The appointed consultants admit that the mine will lead to the loss of biodiversity and life but it does not seem important to them and their paying masters.

-Much is said about conservation/bio-diversity/habitat etc. Unfortunately very little is done, to preserve our environment which is daily becoming more threatened, there seems no end or reversal to this trend.
+While much is said about conservation and biodiversity, very little is actually done to preserve our environment, which is daily becoming more threatened.
 The planned mine downstream of the Nylsvlei Nature Reserve is just another example of this.